What's the best pricing strategy to sell my home?

 Pricing Your Property is a Balancing Act

 On the one hand, you want to set a listing price that maximizes interest among qualified, motivated buyers who will be willing to pay the highest price for your property.
 These buyers will ultimately determine your property's top market value.

 On the other hand, you do not want to set a listing price that attracts a lot of buyer prospects, but sets the stage for negotiations that result in you getting less than what your property is really worth.

 Your Home's Actual Market Value

 You can determine a value range for your home by looking at the recent sale prices and current asking prices of homes similar to yours in your area.
-That is why I am preparing a Comparative Market Analysis (CMA) that includes a variety of "comparable" homes drawn from the local Multiple Listing Service® (MLS®).
+That is why we prepare a Comparative Market Analysis (CMA) that includes a variety of "comparable" homes drawn from the local Multiple Listing Service® (MLS®).